MiRoSi-52wab/LLMs-Drill-Wear/Tools/Degradation_Tool/README.md

 As seen in the notebook, the models can correctly predict the zones.
 Nevertheless, this leads to a higher demand for storage space and there is some confusion from the models to fully understand the area between Safe and Warning regions.
 For this, the next file implements a different approach.

-**Important**: For the scope of this project, the agentic tools were implemented using the models available in this file.
+**Important**: For the scope of this project, the agentic tools were implemented using the models available in this file (DegradationMultipleModels).

 * **DegradationOneModel.ipynb**: This file creates only one instance of a Decision Tree model for all the materials.
 For this reason, the model tries to learn all different areas for Safe, Warning and Failure to all models in parallel.
 Together with this, a filtering technique was used to better hanfle the confusion between Safe and Warning regions.